 With NexHealth you can get this kind of visibility with UTM parameters.

-A UTM parameter is a piece of text after the main part of a URL to help track where a user came from.
-UTM parameters are used by every website and you can read more about them as a technology here, and below is a table of the data included in UTM parameters:
+UTM parameters are used by every website and you can read more about them as a technology here, and below is a table of the data included in UTM parameters that NexHealth is only able to receive:

 Parameter | Purpose | Example |

-utm_id | Identifies which ads campaign this referral references. | utm_id=cleaning.123 |
+utm_id | Identifies which ads campaign this referral references. | utm_id=789xyz |

 utm_source | Identifies which site sent the traffic, and is a required parameter. | utm_source=google |